-Established in 1967, Ontario’s Conestoga College Institute of Technology and Advanced Learning is an important fixture of the Kitchener area.
-Close to half of adults in the Waterloo Region have participated in training and education at Conestoga, and more than half of health professionals in the region (excluding physicians) trained there.
-Conestoga offers a full range of degree, diploma, certificate, post-graduate, apprenticeship, upgrading, and preparatory programs, as well as established pathways between programs.
+Conestoga College Institute of Technology and Advanced Learning is an important fixture of the Kitchener area.
+Close to half of adults in the Waterloo Region have participated in training and education at Conestoga, and more than half of health professionals in the region trained there (excluding physicians).

 More Schools: Mohawk College of Applied Arts and Technology, Centennial College of Applied Arts and Technology, Humber College Institute of Technology & Advanced Learning, Fanshawe College of Applied Arts and Technology, Wilfrid Laurier University